ADL Plans To Take On GamerGate

 “We are going to focus on the building blocks, starting with identity issues, and have folks talk about what identity means and how that can be expressed in a game.
 But it’s not one and done.
 It’s a lifelong process of becoming aware of ways in which bias is a part of life.”

 Such an assessment and in-depth exploration of issues revolving around hate and harassment within the gaming culture is not a first for the ADL.
 In 2016, the ADL got their feet wet in the wake of GamerGate.
-At that time, 5 national experts against online hate gathered together in Austin, TX for a first online harassment summit.
-Kelley has since spoken out, stating that GamerGate remains a big problem today, 4 years after the issue came out.
+At that time, five national experts against online hate gathered together in Austin, Texas, for a first online harassment summit.
+Kelley has since spoken out, stating that GamerGate remains a big problem today, four years after the issue came out.

 For those who are not familiar with what GamerGate is, this so-called campaign arose in 2014, turning out to be a group of self identifying members claiming their concern over the ethics in gaming journalism.
 This ostensible cause expanded fast to include what the group refers to as “PC culture” or “social justice warriors.”
-Those of woman kind as well as minority groups often propose expansion of gaming content, characters, and settings, citing the need for there to be more women and minorities represented properly — or at all — in games.
-This sparks a fire beneath the GamerGate community anytime the issues of modern social discussions is brought up publicly.
+Women, as well as minority groups, often propose expansion of gaming content, characters, and settings, citing the need for there to be more women and minorities represented properly — or at all — in games.
+This sparks a fire beneath the GamerGate community any time the issues of modern social discussions is brought up publicly.
 Many times, as Kelley tells it, those who are a more vocal part of the GamerGate group often resort to harassment and other concerning behaviors.

 “From our discussion with the people in the industry, GamerGate isn’t over, it remains a significant problem, part of a serious issue that needs to be taken seriously and the ADL takes it seriously.
 It impacts people’s lives, impacts a person’s ability to do their job.”